ixnp/Phase-4-011022-activity/Readme.md

 1. There is only one Deliverable Deploy this app.
 Convert your app to PostgreSQL using the steps provided by Heroku.
 [SQLite on Heroku](https://devcenter.heroku.com/articles/sqlite3)

+>Note: start at "If you have a pre-existing Rails app, or you ran the rails new command without the -d postgresql flag you can convert your application manually."

 >Note: `database.yml` is in config.

->Note: you may need to drop your database with rails db:drop.
+>Note: you may need to drop your database with rails db:drop

->Note: Stop after "rake db:migrate" and move on to step 2.
+>Note: Stop after "rake db:migrate" and move on to step 2

 2. Make sure you have the correct environment set up. `ruby -v` should show 2.7.4.
 Make sure PostgreSQL is installed and started  `brew services start postgresql`.
 After your environment is confirmed log into heroku with ` heroku login`